rsp/getnode/README.md

        getnode VERSION PREFIX

 Downloads: http://nodejs.org/dist/node-vVERSION.tar.gz
-and builds for installation in PREFIX or /opt/node by default.
+and builds for installation in PREFIX or $HOME/local/node by default.
-If PREFIX is `v` or `V` it is equivalent to /opt/node-VERSION (Note: the default prefix will change in later versions)
+If PREFIX is `v` or `V` it is equivalent to $HOME/local/node-VERSION (Note: the default prefix may change in later versions)

 Examples:
           getnode 0.2.6
           getnode 0.2.6 v
-          getnode 0.2.6 /usr/local
+          getnode 0.2.6 ~/node-0.2

 ABOUT NODE
 ----------